Copyright Compliance Checklist

 9. Do the same copyright questions arise again and again in your organization?
 Compile these questions and prepare short, practical answers.
 Circulating these Q&As to your colleagues or posting them on an intranet may help your organization better comply with copyright.

 10. Review recent copyright legislation as well as court cases.
 Are there any legislative amendments to your country’s Copyright Act that affect you?
 Or any court cases that interpret the copyright law that relate to your uses of copyright materials?

 11. Try to better understand fair use/fair dealing.
 Is fair use/fair dealing narrow or broad?
 What research is covered by fair use?
 Create your own checklist to determine what may constitute fair use/fair dealing in your organization.

-12. Create a list of favorite sites and books on copyright so that when you have a copyright issue in 2018, you can quickly consult reliable, helpful copyright resources.
+12. Create a list of favorite sites and books on copyright so that when you have a copyright issue, you can quickly consult reliable, helpful copyright resources.

-13. Investigate how best to follow copyright issues in 2018.
+13. Investigate how best to follow copyright issues and changes in the law and new court cases.
 Should you sign up for a RSS feed?
 Follow someone on Twitter?
-(Try Copyrightlaws @ Twitter.)
-Participate on a discussion list?
+(Try @Copyrightlaws) Participate on a discussion list?
 There are free and subscription newsletters that may provide timely and relevant news.